 Tochi Iroku-Malize, MD, MPH, MBA, FAAFP

 Tochi Iroku-Malize, MD, MPH, MBA, FAAFP, a family physician in Long Island, New York, is a member of the board of directors of the American Academy of Family Physicians.
 The AAFP represents 134,600 physicians and medical students nationwide.
-As an AAFP board member, Iroku-US health care system.
+As an AAFP board member, Iroku-Malize advocates on behalf of family physicians and patients to inspire positive change in the US health care system.

 Iroku-Malize serves as founding chair and professor of family medicine for the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell in Hempstead, New York, and chair of family medicine for Northwell Health.
 In this role, she oversees five family medicine residency programs with more than 100 residents, 380 medical students and 450 family physicians spread across 22 hospitals.
 She was previously the director of the family medicine residency program at Southside Hospital in Bay Shore, New York.
 She was active in the Association of Family Medicine Residency Directors, which presented the Silver Program Director Recognition Award to her in 2015.
 She is currently a member of the Society of Teachers of Family Medicine and is active in the Association of Departments of Family Medicine.